crate/croud/docs/commands/projects.rst

 The ``projects`` command allows you to create, modify and view projects.

-Projects are internal resources that contains the clusters.
+Projects are internal resources that contain the clusters.
 They are automatically created when you create a cluster, but you can also create them manually and assign clusters to them.